The Perfect Vegan Sourdough Shokupan

 - While you are waiting for the sweet levain to rise, add 60g boiling water to 60g bread flour.
 Leave it aside to cool completely.

-- Once the levain is ready to use, place all of the ingredients into the bowl of your stand mixer.
+- Once the levain is ready to use, place all of the ingredients (except butter) into the bowl of your stand mixer.
 Using the hook attachment, knead for about 5 minutes until the dough comes together and forms a dough ball.

 - Gradually add in vegan butter and continue knead for 10 – 15 more minutes or until reach window pane stage.

 - Divide the dough into three equal parts, round it and rest for 10mins.

 - After 10 mins of rest time, take one of the dough ball, slightly flatten the dough and roll it out into a rectangle.
 Roll the dough up tightly into a log and place it into a lined Pullman loaf pan.